-Two examples of studies that have used the PSC are Williams, Freedman, Deci (1998) for management of glucose levels among patients with diabetes, and Williams and Deci (1996) for medical students learning the material in an interviewing course.
+Two examples of studies that have used the PSC are Williams, Freedman, Deci (1998) for management of glucose levels among patients with diabetes and Williams and Deci (1996) medical students learning the material in an interviewing course.
 The alpha measure of internal consistency for the perceived competence items in these studies was above 0.80.
-Additional examples of the PCS can be found in this web site within the Health Care, SDT packet:
+Additional examples of the PCS can be found in the SDT web site within the Health Care, SDT packet.